This article is constantly updated as I learn more about the 15+ STi and the right alignment for me and my setup.

 After reading this article on iWSTi, and observing my tires for about 1,000 miles, I believe that the car will benefit from additional addition camber in the front and accordingly, 1/2 of that in the rear.
-So with the car lowered, 2.6° in the front and 1.3° in the rear.
+So with the car lowered, -2.6° front and -1.3° rear.
 From the article…

 realize if you stiffen the front suspension further, you will need to decrease (or add more negative camber) to make it work properly.
 Stock suspension can work in the maximum of its lowest range in the -1.4/-1.5 range.
 Upgraded springs like RCE blacks and/or mild sway upgrades will need -2.0 to -2.5 to work best.
 If you have coilovers with stiff springs and any swaybar work, ranges even lower than -2.5 degrees will likely be needed.
 Very sticky tires, particularly once you get in Hoosier territory levels well in excess of -3.0 up to -3.5 will be needed.
 Any more than that will do more harm than good, but again, this is a rough range, the “tuning” process is trial and error depending on your setup.